Man arraigned for alleged beating of infant - NewsBreak

 PEORIA, Ill. — Peoria Police were called to the Civic Center Plaza Parking Deck in the area of Fulton and NE Jefferson Streets Monday night for an armed robbery.
 A female victim told police she was approached by a man who was armed with a handgun just after 10 p.m.
 He took her purse and fled the area.

-PEORIA, Ill. — Demonstrators are calling for justice in the names of black men killed by police, both locally and nationally.
+PEORIA (25 News Now) - Demonstrators are calling for justice in the names of black men killed by police, both locally and nationally.
 Their demand: accountability for those who committed the acts as they return to work.
-Participants gathered over the weekend to protest the deaths of Samuel Vincent Richmond in...
+Participants gathered to protest the deaths of Samuel Vincent Richmond in Peoria, as...

 Man arrested after shot fired early Sunday